 In the TWI2050 context, Aguiar acts as the SRC liaison person among the project working groups, linking the modeling, narrative, governance and target space project components to discuss pathways to reach the SDGs.
 Her specific research focuses on the methods for linking qualitative and quantitative back-casting approaches at different scales and bringing the local/regional perspectives into global scenarios.

-Before joining SRC, Ana Paula was a senior researcher/technologist at the Earth System Science Center (CCST) at the Brazilian Institute for Space Research (INPE), where she led the development of land use models and scenarios, combining spatially explicit and participatory approaches.
-Ana Paula holds a bachelor degree in Computer Science (UNICAMP), a MSc in Remote Sensing/Image Processing (INPE) and a PhD in Remote Sensing/Environmental Modelling, 2006 (also at INPE).
+Aguiar is also a senior researcher/technologist (on leave) for the Earth System Science Centre (CCST), a centre for sustainability science in the Brazilian Institute for Space Research (INPE).
+Before joining SRC, she led at CCST/INPE the development of land use models and scenarios, combining spatially explicit and participatory approaches.
+Aguiar holds a bachelor degree in Computer Science (UNICAMP), a MSc in Remote Sensing/Image Processing (INPE) and a PhD in Remote Sensing/Environmental Modelling, 2006 (also at INPE).

 Since her PhD, her research focused on the use of models and scenarios as tools to understand diverse land change processes (deforestation, agricultural expansion/intensification, desertification).
 Aligned to the work she now develops in TWI2050, she has pioneered the application of back-casting to discuss pathways to a sustainable future in the Brazilian Amazon at multiple scales.